-Four Horsemen of the Apocalypse, 2009, financial newspaper and acrylic on canvas, one of the disputed pieces
+Four Horsemen of the Apocalypse, 2009, financial newspaper and acrylic on canvas

 I created this page for all those who have shared their stories, and for all of those who have not.
 Exploitation in the art world has been a widespread problem for long enough.
 Artists deserve to make art and be protected by the system we support.